Vluuks/AndroidPractice/Week3/Content.md

 - `@NonNull List objects` Finally, the constructor requires the list that we want the adapter to work with.
 An adapter can actually be called on an empty list without problems (in that case, it will simply not show anything), but the list itself must of course exist: it can't be null.
 Because objects of the  `List` type can hold both `ArrayList` and `LinkedList`, you are not forced to change the type to `ArrayList`, even if you pass one as an argument to the constructor.

 > Most adapter classes have many different constructors.
 They also have variations that take a regular array as an argument instead of a `List`.
-In this explanation we focus on this particular constructor but it goes without saying that different circumstances might require a different constructor.
+In this explanation we focus on this particular constructor, but it goes without saying that different circumstances might require a different constructor.

 <a name="layout"></a>

 ### Specifying the layout
 As specified before, the constructor needs a reference to a resource id before the adapter can be created.
 We can define an XML that determines what it looks like, just like activities have layout files.
 However, whereas the activity layout is used once, the layout we define for the row is reused as many times as there are items in the list.
 We can add a new layout file by going to the `layout` directory and through right click `New > Layout resource file` a layout XML file can be added.
+Let's assume we called it `row_layout.xml`.

 This XML is the blueprint that will be used to construct the layout/row for every item, so if we just want to show the student name and student number, we could for example define a very simple layout with two `TextView` elements: